taichi-dev/taichi/docs/rfc/AOT_and_prod_deployment_for_sparse_quant_mesh.md

 - Should the shape of SNodeTree be static?
 - Should the compiled results support multiple arch?
-- Is it possible to support compute graph for host logic?
+- Shall we allow users to place multiple structs inside a single SNodeTree builder?
 - How to support non-field structures (like `Mesh`)?